 Liminal describes an intermediate between two states or conditions.
 The time for practice during our days, the full breadth of a movement, the moments between two breaths, the silence between two thoughts, the pauses in between two exercises… All of these are liminal spaces where magic happens and I invite you to explore them deeply in my classes.

-Kundalini yoga, with an edge?
+With an edge?
 That edge is my angle of approach.
 An attempt to find an authentic way to practice and teach.
 A way that embraces otherness, curiosity, experimentations, messiness, and beauty.
 It’s also the edge that you meet in the practice, the challenges that come up when you move out of your comfort zone.
 And finally that edge is also a blade that aims to cut through the bullshit that sometimes cohabits in spiritual/alternative communities (guru worship, mystification and pseudo-science, spiritual bypassing, etc.)

 I’m committed to making yoga an accessible, fun, and transformative experience.
 I share the practice with a lot of enthusiasm in a non-dogmatic way.